haddocking/haddocking.github.io/education/Others/powerfit/index.md

 (if the rotational search was tight enough).
 Further, the 10 best-ranked solutions are centered on regions corresponding to local cross-correlation maxima.

-To view each fitted solution individually, in the main panel, go to `Favorites` → `Model Panel` to open the `Model Panel` window.
-The window shows each model and its associated color that Chimera has processed.
-To show or hide a specific model you can click the box in the `S` column.
+To view each fitted solution individually, in the main panel, go to `Tools` → `Models` to open the `Model Panel` window.
+The window shows each model and its associated color that ChimeraX has processed.
+To show or hide a specific model you can click the box in the column with an eye.

 <a class="prompt prompt-info">
   Go through the 10 solutions one by one to appreciate their goodness-of-fit